michaelcourcy/kasten-ocp-etcd-backup/readme.md

 - we create the etcd backup custom resource, which will store the etcd backup on the pvc

 During policy
-- we snapshot the pvc and retain the snapshot depending of your local policy rentention
+- we snapshot the pvc and retain the snapshot depending of your local  rentention
-- we export the pvc and retain the portable snapshot depending of your local retention
+- we export the pvc and retain the portable snapshot depending of your remote retention

 In the After hook policy
 - we delete the etcd backup custom resource